Who is liable to pay Capital Gains Tax upon the sale of a property in the UK and how do you determine how much that tax is likely to be?

 Read our article on tax-deductible expenses from rental income for more information.

-PPR relief is the relief that enables individuals to sell their homes without having to pay capital gains tax (CGT).
+Principal Private Residence (PPR) relief is the relief that enables individuals to sell their homes without having to pay capital gains tax (CGT).
 To claim the relief, the property being sold must be the taxpayer’s main residence.

-If a taxpayer sells their home and it was not their main residence for the entire time they owned the property then they may have to pay some CGT on the sale proceeds.
-This could be the case if, for example, an individual owned two properties and spent most of their time in one rather than the other or if they moved out of their home to develop it.
+If a taxpayer sells their home and it was not their main residence for the entire time they owned the property, then they may have to pay some CGT on the sale proceeds.
+This could be the case if, for example, an individual owned two properties and spent most of their time in one rather than the other, or if they moved out of their home to develop it.
 In such cases, CGT is calculated by reference to the proportion of time that the property was not the taxpayer’s main residence.

-Where a property has been an individual’s main residence at some point, the final 18 months of ownership is deemed to be a period of occupation regardless of whether the property was occupied in those final 18 months.
+Where a property has been an individual’s main residence at some point, the final 9 months of ownership is deemed to be a period of occupation regardless of whether the property was occupied in those final 9 months.

 In order to streamline your rental management, stay on top of operating costs and taxable income as well as track your property's changing valuation it's essential for you to have the necessary tools.

 Landlord Studio is a future proof accounting system designed for landlords.
 Keep accurate and up to date digital records of your income and expenses using our range of advanced accounting tools including a built-in receipt scanner, automated mileage tracker, and bank feeds which allows you to connect your business bank accounts and reconcile transactions in real time.
+When it comes to keeping a clear record of your investment property and capital gains tax, tools like Landlord Studio help keep everything nice and tidy.

-Digital record keeping is essential if you want ot be prepared for MTD.
+Digital record keeping is essential if you want to be prepared for MTD.
 Plus, we have a range of time-saving features designed to help you stay compliant with strict property investing regulations such as your EICR renewals, gas safety, and your EPC.

 We hope you found this blog interesting!
 However, we are not financial professionals, and as such the information in this blog is intended as general information and not advice.
 Nothing in this blog should be used as a substitute for competent legal and/or other advice from a licensed professional.